kliment-olechnovic/ftdmp/README.md

 FTDMP has two main entry-point scripts:

-* __ftdmp-all__ - script to perform docking and scoring/ranking.
+* __ftdmp-all__ - script to perform docking with FTDock/HEX/SAM and subsequent scoring/ranking using VoroIF-jury.
-* __ftdmp-qa-all__ - script to perform scoring/ranking only - for example, to score a mix of models from different sources (docking, AlphaFold, RoseTTAFold).
+* __ftdmp-qa-all__ - script to perform scoring/ranking using VoroIF-jury - for example, to score a mix of models from different sources (docking, AlphaFold, RoseTTAFold).

 FTDMP uses several software tools that are included in the FTDMP package: